saucelabs/testrunner-toolkit/docs/TESTRUNNER-TOOLKIT-FAQS.md

 * [Base image + TestCafe](https://hub.docker.com/r/saucelabs/stt-testcafe-node/tags)
 contains saucectl with different versions of TestCafe.

-## Are There any Framework Test Code Samples?
+## Are There any Test Code Samples?
 Yes!
-You can find them by visiting the [Testrunner Toolkit Framework Examples](FRAMEWORK-EXAMPLES.md) page.
+You can find them here: [Automation Framework Examples](test-preparation.md#automation-framework-examples).

 ## How Do I Use This in my Pipeline?
 The GitHub repository includes CI/CD examples of `saucectl` using: